laech/intellij-actions-tree/README.md

     {
       "keys": [...],
       "separator-above": "...",
+      "sticky": ...,
       "id": "..."
     }
     ```
     - `keys`: same as above
     - `separator-above`: same as above
+    - `stick`: if an action is sticky, invoking it will not dismiss the popup, allowing you to repeat the action again or invoke other actions on the popup.
     - `id`: (required) the ID of an existing action to invoke.
 To find the ID of an action, use *Tools | Actions Tree | Export IDE Actions* to export the ID to name mappings of all your IDE actions.

 The top level actions will be registered as global actions in the keymap (can be seen under *Preferences | Keymap | Plug-ins | Actions Tree*) so they can be invoked anywhere, so be sure to check your keymap to make sure their keys don't conflict with other actions.